Division of Parkes

+Since its inception in 1984, the division has continuously been held by the National Party.
+Since 2025 its MP has been Jamie Chaffey.

 History

 The former Division of Parkes (1901–1969) was located in suburban Sydney, and was not related to this division, except in name.

 The division is named after Sir Henry Parkes, seventh Premier of New South Wales and sometimes known as the 'Father of Federation'.
 The division was proclaimed at the redistribution of 11 October 1984, and was first contested at the 1984 federal election.
 The seat is currently a safe Nationals seat.
 It was substantially changed by the 2006 redistribution and is now considered by many observers as the successor to the abolished Division of Gwydir.
 As a result, the then member for Parkes, John Cobb, instead contested the Division of Calare.
 The current Member for Parkes, since the 2007 federal election, is Mark Coulton, a member of the National Party of Australia.

 According to the 2011 census, approximately 78 per cent of the population within the division identify as Christian, more than any other electorate in Australia at that time.

+The 2015 redistribution resulted in Parkes expanded westwards to cover the state's Far West, including Broken Hill.
+The seat previously lost this area to the Division of Farrer in the 2006 redistribution.